A lot of "marketing geniuses" work at places that are already a de facto leader

 Once you have a dominant brand, leads just follow here from the brand, because the brand creates so many leads and customers all on its own.
 For example, the Adobe Digital Media division does > $3 billion in revenue a year, and pretty much everyone knows about Photoshop, Acrobat, and the rest of the core products.
 The real art becomes getting people to buy more, and have the most positive relationship with the brand possible when they are considering buying.

-Thus, the tech leaders are full of senior, smart Corporate Marketing folks.
-Protecting and reinforcing the brand, and doing a great job of it.
-Which is exactly the wrong hire for you.
-And these same tech leaders are often bereft of senior lead generation candidates for you to poach from.
+Thus, the tech leaders are full of senior, smart Corporate Marketing and Product Marketing folks.
+Protecting and reinforcing the brand, and communicating what the product does, and doing a great job of it.
+And both types of marketers are exactly the wrong hire for you.
+And these same tech leaders are often bereft of senior demand generation candidates for you to poach from.

 Let’s contrast that to what SaaS start-ups care about: managing and creating leads.
 Let’s look at this nice chart from Marketo (a leader in SaaS marketing demand generation software) below … because that’s what you want to hire:

 In particular, you want someone who is a pro at everything to the right of the dashed line.
 Someone that really understands how to do lead nurturing, web demand generation programs, and work at the hip of your sales team to generate a steady, growing stream of leads each and every month.
-And that’s not Corporate Marketing.
+Someone that has held a “commit”.
+A lead commit, an opportunity commit, even a revenue commit.
+Some sort of commit.
+And that’s not Corporate Marketing or Product Marketing.

-In the Fortune 500, sometimes Demand Gen folks are second-class citizens.
+In Big Tech Cos, oftentimes Demand Gen folks are second-class citizens.
 But in the growing SaaS company, these folks are the Lords of Marketing.
-And the Great demand gen marketers can, until you’re ready, hack the stuff at the left.
+And the Great demand gen marketers can, until you’re ready, hack the rest of the stuff.
 They may not be as into the squishy parts of marketing.
 Demand Gen folks are all about the numbers.
 Spend $Y, create Z leads, that should be worth 5 x $Y in revenue.
 So sometimes, their blue pens are not as pretty.
+Their collateral is often plain.

-But Demand Gen folks can hack Corporate Marketing.
-Corporate Marketing cannot hack Demand Gen. Ever.
+But Demand Gen folks can hack Corporate Marketing and some Product Marketing.
+Corporate Marketing and Product Marketing cannot hack Demand Gen. Ever.
 It’s hopeless, in fact.

 Here’s my only point.
 I know so many SaaS start-ups that go to hire a head of marketing.
 And they hire someone with a seemingly strong resume, from a strong tech leader.
-And they hire someone who is really Corporate Marketing.
+And they hire someone who is really Corporate Marketing or Product Marketing.
+In fact, their LinkedIn will be clear on that point.

 That hire fails.
 And leaves you with nothing to remember him/her but some nice blue pens with your logo on them.